 A: Drugs, alcohol & pets (guide dogs allowed).

 ?: Is this event wheelchair accessible?

-A: Yes but since it is held outside at the Ottawa Campground, the ground conditions may pose a bit of a challenge on mobility.
+A: Yes but since it is held outside, the ground conditions may pose a bit of a challenge on mobility.

 ?: Are non-Native people welcome to attend?